Masakatsu Nishikawa (serial killer): Fumiko Takahashi

 On December 20, Nishikawa deposited a purple jumper in a coin locker at Matsue Station, and then put on a yellow one with a bright blue background.
 On that evening, he visited a snack bar in Matsue, Shimane Prefecture, requesting of the employee that she close the store as he did not want to "listen to other customers' bad karaoke".
 While he unsuccessfully attempted to convince the manager to do so for half an hour, customers began to gather and he was forced to leave.
 He briefly returned to Tottori, but had to hide for two hours in a local park, as he had been chased away by a gang of hoodlums who thought that he was a thief.

 On the next day, at around 12:00–13:00, Nishikawa entered the "Key" snack bar and strangled 55-year-old Fumiko Takahashi, before stealing about 200,000 yen in cash.
 Immediately after, he took a taxi from Matsue Station and traveled to Yonago and then to a snack bar in Kurayoshi, where he deposited a bag containing his blood-covered jumper.
 At 15:30 of that day, Nishikawa drove to Kyoto, from where he called the store owners, but never returned.

-On December 24, at 13:30, family members discovered Takashi's body in the store, having received three puncture wounds to her chest.
+On December 24, at 13:30, family members discovered Takahashi's body in the store, having received three puncture wounds to her chest.
 By that time, Nishikawa had registered on the upper floor of the "Maki" snack bar, where he would commit his next killing.

 Kyo Harada

-Before dawn on December 26, Nishikawa went to the first floor of the "Maki" snack bar, slashed 55-year-old Kyo Harada's neck with a knife and then stole 5,000 yen.
+Before dawn on December 26, He went to the first floor of the "Maki" snack bar, slashed 55-year-old Kyo Harada's neck with a knife and then stole 5,000 yen.
 Her body was found in the afternoon of the following day, with two injuries to the neck and one to the left side of the chest, as well as strangulation marks, with the Kyoto Prefectural Police determining that she had ultimately died of blood loss.
 An investigation team was thereafter set up at the Gojo Police Station to investigate the murder.
 Unbeknownst to them, Nishikawa was eavesdropping on the investigators, and decided he would leave on the next day.
 He was charged with 30,000 for his expenses, but claimed that he would transfer it from his bank account later and left.
 He then got into a taxi, was driven to a hotel near the Yasaka Shrine, lied to the driver that his father was staying at the hotel and he would come back to pay, and promptly left.